 Should my healthy dog have SDMA testing?

 Yes.
-Annual SDMA testing for adult dogs (especially seniors) helps establish baselines and catch kidney disease before symptoms appear.
+Annual SDMA testing for adult dogs (especially seniors) helps establish baselines in healthy animals and catch kidney disease before symptoms appear.
 Early detection dramatically improves treatment outcomes.

 What should I do if my dog's SDMA is elevated?

 Don’t panic—schedule follow-up testing to confirm the elevation.
+Accurate diagnosis of kidney disease requires additional tests.
 Your veterinarian will likely recommend urinalysis, repeat SDMA testing in 2-4 weeks, and blood pressure measurement to determine if kidney disease is present and what stage it’s in.

 How can AI help me manage my dog's kidney health?